Whatever Holiday Gift Guide 2021, Day Two: Non-Traditionally Published Books

 4. Keep your description of your book brief (there will be a lot of posts, I’m guessing) and entertaining.
 Imagine the person is in front of you as you tell them about your book and is interested but easily distracted.

-5. You may include a link to a bookseller if you like by using standard HTML link scripting.
+5. You may include a link to a bookseller if you like by using standard HTML link scripting or URL.
 Be warned that if you include too many links (typically three or more) your post may get sent to the moderating queue.
 If this happens, don’t panic: I’ll be going in through the day to release moderated posts.
 Note that posts will occasionally go into the moderation queue semi-randomly; Don’t panic about that either.

 6. As noted above, comment posts that are not from authors/editors promoting their books as specified above will be deleted, in order to keep the comment thread useful for people looking to find interesting books.